devcontainer-collection/devcontainer-golang-console-http/README.md

 ### Notes

-The file `[WORKSPACE_FOLDER]/app/build-scripts/build-select.sh` is used for building the project in both debug and release modes.
+- The file `[WORKSPACE_FOLDER]/app/build-scripts/build-select.sh` is used for building the project in both debug and release modes.
+- The HTTP server running on port 8000 is bound to the external interface, allowing access from outside the container.